-- training the next generation of event generator authors through a significant number of dedicated studentships in our research groups;
+- training the next generation of event generator authors through research workshops and other events;

-- providing broader training in transferable skills through our research, through dedicated training in entrepreneurship, employability and outreach and through secondments to private sector partners.
+- providing broader training in transferable skills through our research and through secondments to private-sector partners.

 These training objectives are being achieved both through dedicated activities and through our outreach and research activities:

-- enhancing the visibility of particle physics in the wider community by specific outreach projects using event generators to visualize current particle physics research;
+- enhancing the visibility of particle physics in the wider community by specific outreach projects using event generators;

 - playing a central role in the analysis of LHC data and the discovery of new particles and interactions there; and